couchbase-partners/amazon-cloud-formation-couchbase/documentation/bestPractices.md

 ### Security

 The template automatically sets up a username and password for the Couchbase Web Administrator.

 The template also configures a Security Group that closes off unused ports.
-This configuration can be further secured by specifying CIDR blocks to whitelist and blocking others.
+This configuration can be further secured by specifying CIDR blocks to whitelist for XDCR and client connectivity.
+We also recommend restricting access to intra-node communication ports to the security group.
+Detailed information on Server ports is available [here](https://developer.couchbase.com/documentation/server/current/install/install-ports.html).

 AWS [automatically enables encryption](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) for disks that use EBS.